Bomb Pop: History

 The Bomb Pop was invented by James S. Merritt and D.S.
-Abernethy in Kansas City Missouri on July 30, 1955.
-In 1971 Bomb Pop was trademarked.
-When D.S Abernethy's company Merritt Foods closed down in 1991, Wells' Dairy bought the business, including Bomb Pops.
+Abernethy in Kansas City, Missouri, on July 30, 1955.
+In 1971, Bomb Pop was trademarked.
+In 1975, Bomb Pop was patented by then President of Merritt Foods, James W. Wilkerson.
+When D.S.
+Abernethy's company, Merritt Foods, closed down in 1991, Wells' Dairy bought the business, including Bomb Pops.

-In 1999, Stephen Labaton of The New York Times used bombpop.com as an example of why there needs to be new rules to protect children's privacy.
+In 1999, Stephen Labaton of The New York Times used bombpop.com as an example of why there needed to be new rules to protect children's privacy.
 Any child who wanted to win a Nintendo Game Boy had to fill out their personal information, including their address.

 In 2003, The Walt Disney Company made a deal with Wells' Dairy to release Buzz Lightyear Bomb Pops.

 Several competitors sell similar looking popsicles, with some litigation by a competitor in 2014, which was eventually dismissed.

 Blue Bunny celebrated Bomb Pops' 50th anniversary in 2005 by starting a sweepstakes.
-The sweepstakes included giving a trip to Disneyland to two winners and giving 50 winners a Game Boy Advance.
-The 50th anniversary was also the start of National Bomb Pop Day which is celebrated on the last Thursday in June.
+The sweepstakes included giving a vacation to Disneyland to two winners and giving 50 winners a Game Boy Advance.
+The 50th anniversary was also the start of National Bomb Pop Day, which is celebrated on the last Thursday in June.